stacks-network/docs/_develop/mining_review.md

     Place a the rank value in the **Ranking** column next to each app you would like to rank.
 You can rank only those apps you want and omit ranking others.
     Rank each application numerically where 1 (one) is the highest.
-For reviewer partners, rank apps for the month using the methodology of your organization.

     Please avoid modifying the spreadsheet in apart from adding your rankings.
     The `App ID` column, in particular, must be preserved to process your rankings